dautovri/mirrors-china/README.md

 # Mirrors / Repositories in China 🇨🇳
-How to config the python and scala mirrors
+How to config the mirrors

 ### All in one script https://tuna.moe/oh-my-tuna/  from https://github.com/tuna